-If you haven’t saved a deposit but can afford home loan repayments, then there is a way to buy.
+If you haven’t saved a deposit but can afford home loan repayments, then there could be a way to buy.
 How?
-Well, a type of loan allows you to borrow up to 105 percent of a home’s value.
+Well, a type of loan allows you to borrow up to 105% of a home’s value.
 Let’s look at this loan type now.

-Usually, a lender will ask for a 20 percent deposit.
+Usually, a lender will ask for a 20% deposit.
 So, that they reduce their risk.
 However, if you don’t have a deposit, then you can apply for a guarantor loan.
 A guarantor loan uses an asset, usually real estate, to secure a home loan.

 The amount you can borrow under a guarantor loan depends on the type of borrower you are.
 Borrower types are as follows:

-First home buyers – Those looking to buy their first home can borrow up to 105 percent of the property value.
+First home buyers – Those looking to buy their first home can borrow up to 105% of the property value.

-Home builders – Borrowers wanting to build a new home can borrow up to 105 percent of the home and land costs.
+Home builders – Borrowers wanting to build a new home can borrow up to 105% of the home and land costs.

-Refinancers – People looking to refinance can borrow up to 100 percent of their home’s value.
+Refinancers – People looking to refinance can borrow up to 100% of their home’s value.

-Debt consolidators and purchasers – Persons wishing to roll all their payments into one, and buy a home can borrow up to 110 percent.
+Debt consolidators and purchasers – Persons wishing to roll all their payments into one, and buy a home can borrow up to 110%.

-Investors – Folks wishing to borrow to buy an investment can borrow up to 105 percent.
+Investors – Folks wishing to borrow to buy an investment can borrow up to 105%.